duneanalytics/docs/docs/app/search.md

 You can apply advanced filters to your search, in any of Dune's search fields (in the top bar or in the sidebar in Discover).

+For example, you can search for `nft tags:nft,opensea,looksrare author:hildobby,denze,rantum,cryptuschrist,sealaunch` or `tags:usdc,usdt,dai -tags:ust` for more relevant and precise results.

 These are the filters we currently support:

 | **Filter** | **Description** | **Example** |